Vishruth-N/Image-Colorization/README.md

 2.Implemented Linear Regression algorithm to find the line of best fit for a given sample of points.

 3.Trained a model to classify handwritten digits whose images are 8 X 8 pixels.

+4.Trained a model to classify handwritten digits whose images are 28 X 28 pixels.